bios62/iam-py-sdk/README.md

 - ```$PYTHON_VENV_HOME=/home/idcssdk/py38```

-## PRepare the envrionment, and download the SDK and the SDK Application
+## Prepare the environment, and download the SDK and the SDK Application

 - Install Python 3.x and create a virtual environment
 - Enable your virtual environment
 - Download or clone the git repo https://github.com/oracle-samples/idm-samples/
 - Copy all files under https://github.com/oracle-samples/idm-samples/tree/master/idcs-sdk-sample-apps/python or your local clone to a local app directory

-The structure chould look like:
+The structure should look like:
 ```
 (py36) [idcssdk@iosjumpv3 iam-sample-app]$ find -O1 .
 .